vkbo/novelWriter/docs/source/usage_projectformat.rst

 This project format was introduced in novelWriter version 2.0 RC 2.

 This is a modification of the 1.4 format.
-It makes the XML more consistent in that meta data have been moved to the section nodes, and key/value settings now have a consistent format.
+It makes the XML more consistent in that meta data have been moved to their respective section nodes as attributes, and key/value settings now have a consistent format.
 Logical flags are saved as yes/no instead of Python True/False, and the main heading of the document is now saved to the item rather than in the index.
+The conversion is done automatically the first time a project is loaded.
+No user action is required.

 .. _a_prjfmt_1_4: